 What is a PEP?

 A Politically Exposed Person (PEP) is someone who is more susceptible to being involved in bribery and corruption due to their public position or function.
-These individuals may have been entrusted with a high-position by a community institution, an international body or state, within the last 12 months.
+These individuals may have been entrusted with a high position by a community institution, an international body or a state within the last 12 months.

 Anyone in these positions would be considered a politically exposed person:

 - Members of supreme courts, constitutional courts or high-level judicial bodies